 PHILLY SONGS PROJECT

 Marion has written on a range of historical and social topics inspired by her new hometown of Philly, including Eastern State Pen, Laurel Hill Cemetery, and the Statue to the Lenape at Wissahickon Park.
-Several of her Philly songs were on her debut 2017 EP; more will be on her 2019 LP.
+Several of her Philly songs were on Marion and the Band's debut 2017 EP; more will be on her solo 2019 LP.
 Here are some of these Philly-inspired songs.

 IF STATUES COULD SPEAK - inspired by the statue to the Lenape in Wissahickon Park.
 Special thanks to the Nanticoke Lenni-Lenape tribe for assistance in the correct pronunciation and usage of the phrases that end this song.
 They ask that you remember 'they are still here.'
 For more information, go to their website at http://www.nanticoke-lenape.info.
 This single, released in 2018, will be part of a CD to be released in 2019.

 RESTING ON LAUREL HILL - inspired by Philadelphia's Laurel Hill Cemetery and the death of a child that led to the cemetery's founding.
 From a 2016 performance at Lettersong Gallery in Louisville, KY.
-The studio recording for this song is available on Marion's debut EP Walking in Tall Grass (Fall 2017).
+The studio recording for this song is available on Marion and the Band's debut EP Walking in Tall Grass (Fall 2017).

 LOST THINGS- inspired by the eternal flame memorial to 3,000 revolutionary war soldiers buried anonymously in Philadelphia's Washington Square Park.
 Performed at a 2017 Hurricane Benefit, Louisville, KY.
-The studio recording for this song is available on Marion's debut EP Walking in Tall Grass (Fall 2017).
+The studio recording for this song is available on Marion and the Band's debut EP Walking in Tall Grass (Fall 2017).